 Sometimes, our technicians go on an air conditioning repair visit and find an unexpected issue.
-In this case, it was a 30+ year-old air conditioner that had most definitely lost its cool–in more ways than one.
+In this case, it was a 30+-year-old air conditioner that had most definitely lost its cool–in more ways than one.

 The homeowners had experienced the breaker tripping on their electrical box several times and after a brief inspection, our technician found out why.
 Over three decades, the ground on which the unit sits had settled.
 This caused the unit to sink downward, and gradually pull on the conduit above it, which contains the electrical wires.
 As time went on, the conduit was pulled taut, had a good amount of weight and stress on it, and eventually separated from its connection.

 Then, aided by vibration, stress, and condensation, the edge of the conduit rubbed away at the coating on the electrical wires.
-This exposed the wires beneath and created metal on metal contact.
+This exposed the wires beneath and created metal-on-metal contact.

 The Risks Posed by Older Air Conditioning Units

 Besides the obvious concerns of an air conditioner that continually trips the electrical breaker, there are some major risks involved when old units are affected by the elements.
 In this case, with electrical wires exposed and shorting out, anyone doing work or playing next to the unit could have been injured.
-The conduit was energizing the entire unit, which means if someone had touched the unit, or placed a item leaning against it, they could have been shocked.
+The conduit was energizing the entire unit, which means if someone had touched the unit, or placed an item leaning against it, they could have been shocked.
 Additionally, if anything flammable had been stored or set close to the unit, the sparks from the wires could have started a fire.

 The lack of energy efficiency of old air conditioning units is also worth mentioning.
 Newer units are built to maximize efficiency and save you money on your energy bill.
-Read more about energy efficient air conditioners.
+Read more about energy-efficient air conditioners.